oxcamne/oxcam/docs/development_install.md

 Launch Vscode, and open the workspace on the py4web folder you have now created.
 This is a good time to install the Vscode extensions you may need.
 Make sure the Microsoft IntelliSense Python extension is included.
 I also recommend installing the Git History extension (Don Jayamanne).

-Before continuing, it is good practice to set up a python virtual environment for the workspace we just created, to ensure that we have a stable python setup which matches that in production on Pythonanywhere, regardless of other versions of python which may be installed on your machine.
+Before continuing, it is good practice to set up a python virtual environment for the workspace we just created, to ensure that we have a stable python setup which matches that in production, regardless of other versions of python which may be installed on your machine.

 In the Code/View menu click on Command Palette... and search for the Python: Create Environment command.
 Click on it, and then select Venv.
-You will then be presented with a list of possible Python version sources which should include the desired version as noted earlier.
+You will then be presented with a list of possible Python versions found on your machine.
 You will be given the option to open up a terminal window within Vscode to observe the creation process.
 Also tick the boxes to process the all the requirements files.
-This will include all the python modules py4web and oxcam need in the venv.
+This will include all the python modules py4web and oxcam need in the venv (you may see only oxcam listed - py4web no longer uses a requirements.txt file and it's dependencies will be added laterc)

 Then in Command Palette find the Python: Select Interpreter.
 Click on this and then in the list presented click on the venv that you just created.
 This ensures that Py4web will always use this environment.